2. Book and get feedback

 Exporting stems for stem masteringMost of the time a stereo mixdown is the best solution for mastering.
 However, it is possible to address certain issues or have more flexibility with stems in the mastering process.
 Stems are separate exports of groups of instruments or vocals in the mix.

-My stem mastering service is divided into three tiers:
+My stem mastering service is divided into four tiers:

-· More than five stems and we are potentially into stem-mixing territory, so ask for a quote.
+· More than ten stems and we are into mixing territory, so ask for a quote

 Typical things to be aware of when exporting to stems: